|Quick Facts: Janitors and Building Cleaners|

 Most janitors and building cleaners learn on the job.
 Formal education is not required.

-Employment of janitors and building cleaners is projected to 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of janitors and building cleaners is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
 Many new jobs are expected in facilities related to healthcare, an industry that is expected to grow rapidly.

 Explore resources for employment and wages by state and area for janitors and building cleaners.